 - Higher overhead costs: Having a team means you will have higher overhead costs.
 You must pay for salaries, benefits, and a physical office or workspace.
 This can be a significant financial investment, particularly for small businesses.

 - Need for management and coordination: With a team, you will need to manage and coordinate the efforts of your employees.
 This can be time-consuming and require considerable management skills.
-You may also need to delegate tasks, communicate goals and objectives, and ensure that everyone works together effectively.
+You may also need to delegate tasks, communicate goals and objectives, and ensure everyone works together effectively.

 - Potential conflicts and communication issues: When working with a team, there is always the potential for conflicts and communication issues.
 You may have team members with differing views on strategy or need help communicating with one another.
 These issues can impact productivity and may require you to spend time resolving conflicts.